gcc-mirror/gcc/gcc/config/arm/types.md

 ; alu_imm            any arithmetic instruction that doesn't have a shifted ;                    operand and has an immediate operand.
 This ;                    excludes MOV, MVN and RSB(S) immediate.
-; alu_reg            any arithmetic instruction that doesn't have a shifted ;                    or an immediate operand.
+; alu_sreg           any arithmetic instruction that doesn't have a shifted ;                    or an immediate operand.
 This excludes ;                    MOV and MVN but includes MOVT.
+This also excludes ;                    DSP-kind instructions.
 This is also the default.
 ; alu_shift_imm      any arithmetic instruction that has a source operand ;                    shifted by a constant.
 This excludes simple shifts.
 ; alu_shift_reg      as alu_shift_imm, with the shift amount specified in a ;                    register.
+; alu_dsp_reg        any DSP-kind instruction like QSUB8.
 ; alus_ext           From ARMv8-A: as alu_ext, setting condition flags.
 ;                    AArch64 Only.
 ; alus_imm           as alu_imm, setting condition flags.
-; alus_reg           as alu_reg, setting condition flags.
+; alus_sreg          as alu_sreg, setting condition flags.
 ; alus_shift_imm     as alu_shift_imm, setting condition flags.
 ; alus_shift_reg     as alu_shift_reg, setting condition flags.
 ; bfm                bitfield move operation.